Apr 06 2017

 Active Directory module for Windows PowerShell

-And install the service account in Powershell:
+Next install the managed service account, still in Powershell:

 Install-ADServiceAccount -identity Service_Account